 God led Abram outside of his tent and said, “Count the stars if you can.
 Your sons and daughters will be as many.”

-Abram put his faith in God’s promise, so God declared him righteous.
+Abram mustered renewed faith in the promise, and for that, God considered him righteous.

 “I’m God.
 I took your father from Ur and took you from Haran to give you everything as far as the eye can see.”